-The Board maintains records of training for all certified appraisers.
-The record for each appraiser consists of a listing of courses and the number of hours of credit received.
-The record also includes a computation that indicates the appraiser's training status.
-The computation for each year indicates whether the appraiser's training status is current or deficient at the end of the fiscal year for which the computation was made.
-The record also shows any surplus of training hours that may exist.
+The Board maintains records of training for all certified appraisers to ensure that appraisers remain current in the training requirements for appraiser certification.
+The record for each appraiser consists of a listing of courses by fiscal year that specifies the date of completion and number of training hours received.
+The record also includes a computation that indicates the appraiser's training status; the computation for each year indicates whether the appraiser's training status is current or deficient at the end of the fiscal year.
+The record also shows any excess/surplus training hours that may exist for a given year and the amount of training hours carried over to subsequent years.